Michael Reda

 Mohammad Taan Reda (محمد طعان رضا; born 30 December 1972), commonly known as Michael Reda, is a former professional association football player who played as a midfielder.
-Born in Australia, Reda represented Lebanon at the 2000 AFC Asian Cup.
+Born in Australia, he represented Lebanon at the 2000 AFC Asian Cup.

 Club career

 In 2000, Reda moved to Fairfield Bulls on loan.

 International career

 Reda has played for Lebanon internationally, most notably making appearance for Lebanon at the 2000 AFC Asian Cup.
 He played for the School Sport Australia Football team in Singapore, Malaysia and Brunei in January 1991.